spf13/afero/README.md

     "github.com/spf13/afero/zipfs"
 )

-// Assume 'zipReader' is a *zip.Reader initialized from a file or memory var zipReader *zip.Reader

-// Create a read-only ZipFs
-archiveFS := zipfs.New(zipReader)

-// Read a file from within the archive using the standard Afero API content, err := afero.ReadFile(archiveFS, "/docs/readme.md")
+// Open any .zip — from disk, an HTTP response body, or memory zipFile, _ := zip.OpenReader("bundle.zip") defer zipFile.Close()

+// Treat the archive as a filesystem — no extraction needed archiveFS := zipfs.New(&zipFile.Reader)

+// The same code that works with OsFs or MemMapFs works here unchanged content, err := afero.ReadFile(archiveFS, "docs/readme.md") entries, err := afero.ReadDir(archiveFS, "configs/")
 ```

 ### Serving Any Filesystem over HTTP